Bharat Scene Text: A Novel Comprehensive Dataset and Benchmark for Indian Language Scene Text Understanding: Bharat Scene Text Dataset

 \subsection{Supported Tasks and Evaluation Protocols}

 The Bharat Scene Text Dataset (BSTD) enables us to study the following four tasks: \begin{enumerate} \item \textbf{Scene Text Detection}: where given an image, the task is to detect all the text instances in the image along with their bounding boxes.
 We provide polygon-level tight bounding boxes for each word image in the dataset.
-The popular metrics such as Precision, Recall and F1-score using TedEval evaluation~\cite{tedeval} can be used to assess the performance of the method. \item \textbf{Script Identification}: This task involves identifying the language of the script present in a given cropped word image.
+The popular metrics such as Precision, Recall and F1-score using TedEval evaluation~\cite{tedeval} can be used to assess the performance of the scene text detectors.

+\item \textbf{Script Identification}: This task involves identifying the language of the script present in a given cropped word image.
 The performance of the model is evaluated using accuracy.
-Additionally, we include a confusion matrix to analyze where the model's predictions fail. \item \textbf{Cropped Word Recognition}: where the task is to recognize and extract the text given a cropped word image provided the script/language of text is known.
-For cropped word recognition, the word recognition rate (WRR) is used as a performance metric. \item \textbf{End-to-End Scene Text Recognition}: This task is the closest to the natural setting.
-Here, given a scene image, the task is to recognize all the instances of text.
+Additionally, we include a confusion matrix to analyze where the model's predictions fail.

+\item \textbf{Cropped Word Recognition}: where the task is to recognize and extract the text given a cropped word image provided the script/language of text is known.
+For cropped word recognition, the word recognition rate (WRR) is used as a performance metric.

+\item \textbf{End-to-End Scene Text Recognition}: This task is the closest to the natural setting.
+Here, given a scene image, the task is to recognize all instances of text.
 Solving end-to-end Scene Text Recognition for Indian languages, often requires a pipeline of scene text detection, script identification followed by cropped word recognition.
 We use mean word recognition rate (WRR) and character recognition rate (CRR) over all the test images in the dataset.
 The WRR and CRR for an image are defined as follows: